weeasd57/stockroom_wind/README.md

 ## Adding the Logo

-To add the FireStocks logo to the landing page:
+To add the SharksZone logo to the landing page:

 1. Save the logo image you provided (@lo.png) to the following location:
    ```